On this page

 UserProfile.objects.create(username="alice", email="b@example.com")

-▎ Fix: Use get_or_create when you want "create if not exists", or update_or_create when you want upsert behavior.
+Use get_or_create when you want "create if not exists", or update_or_create for upsert behavior:

 profile, created = UserProfile.objects.get_or_create(